svin24/svin24.github.io/content/blog/free-software-free-infrastructure.md

 official vote of confidence on behalf of your project.
 In other words, you lend some of your project's credibility and legitimacy to the platforms you choose.
 These platforms are defined by network effects, and your choice is an investment in that network.
-I would question this investment in and of itself, the wisdom of offering these platforms your confidence and legitimacy, but there's a more concerning consequence of this choice as well: an investment in a non-free platform is also a *divestment* from the free alternatives.
+I would question this investment in and of itself, and the wisdom of offering these platforms your confidence and legitimacy, but there's a more concerning consequence of this choice as well: an investment in a non-free platform is also a *divestment* from the free alternatives.

 Again, network effects are the main driver of success in these platforms.
 Large